What are Neighbourhood Plans?

 Neighbourhood Planning in Wyre Forest District

-Wyre Forest District Council has an Adopted Core Strategy, a Site Allocations and Policies Plan and a Kidderminster Central Area Action Plan.
-Together, these documents make up the Local Plan for the District.
-Neighbourhood Plans must be in general conformity with the development strategy and policies set out within these documents.
+Wyre Forest District Council has an Adopted Local Plan.
+Neighbourhood Plans must be in general conformity with the development strategy and policies set out within this document.
 Once Neighbourhood Plans are made, planning decisions will be primarily based around the policies in the Neighbourhood Plan and the District's Local Plan.
 In order for the Local Authority to make the plan it must first undergo an examination and then a local referendum where a minimum of 50% of those people who vote must be in favour of the plan.